-When I reached the highest point of the Dainkund peak after a trek from Dalhousie- my chin, lips and the jaws went numb due to the cold winds as the scarf got misplaced.
-Got back to normalcy after keeping my face covered for almost 20 minutes, with a borrowed stole!
+When I reached the highest point of the Dainkund peak in the lower Himalayas, after a trek from Dalhousie- my chin, lips and jaws went numb due to the cold winds as my scarf got misplaced.
+I could get back to normalcy only after keeping my face warm by covering it for almost 20 minutes, with a borrowed stole!

 6) Include foods that keep the body warm

-Restrict the intake of coffee, tea and alcohol as these can dehydrate the body.
+Restrict the intake of coffee, tea and alcohol as these can dehydrate one’s body.
 Keep sipping water throughout the day even if not thirsty to keep yourself hydrated.

 7) Stop imitating the local lifestyle to the ‘T’